-Additionally, with the addition of K-12 participation in the plan, we saw a new significant driver of new accounts and withdrawals during 2019.
+Additionally, with the addition of K-12 participation in the plan, we saw a new significant driver of new accounts and withdrawals during the 2019 calendar year.
 This will most likely trend higher in future years as the availability of this option becomes more widely understood.

-Missouri's MOST 529 Plan remains not only viable, but well positioned for growth as one of the remiere plans in the country.
+Missouri's MOST 529 Plan remains not only viable, but well positioned for growth as one of the premiere plans in the country.